deephacks/confit/readme.md

 #### HBase

-Another option is to store the configuration in [HBase](http://hbase.apache.org/), which is a distributed, scalable, big data store.
+Another option is [HBase](http://hbase.apache.org/), which is a distributed, scalable, big data store.
+It is ideal for storing configuration because of its schema-less nature, allowing instances to be stored in a very compressed binary format.

+HBase does not have foreign keys or joins, which normally is a problem when dealing with references.
+However, these features have been implemented to support referential integrity and eager fecthing of configurable instances.

+The hbase module implements a custom [filter](http://hbase.apache.org/apidocs/org/apache/hadoop/hbase/filter/Filter.html) highly optimized for doing fast queries and pagination over huge amounts of configuration.
+This jar must be deployed on every region server and the easiest way to do this is to put it in the lib directory, or append it to HBASE_CLASSPATH.

 ```xml
       <dependency>